rhbvkleef/EC4P/errors.md

 - 0 Internal and general errors
 - 1 Networking and communications errors
 - 2 Game errors
+- 3 Errors for challenging extension
+- 4 Errors for chat extension
+- 5 Errors for leaderboard extension
 - 9 Other

 The third digit is used as an identifier.